7 days in Turkey itinerary

 Pamukkale is also home to the ancient city of Hierapolis, an ancient Roman spa town that was founded in the 2nd century BC.

-Famous for its thermal springs — you could take a dip in Cleopatra’s pool during your trip — you’ll also want to visit the theatre carved into the hillside, and explore the Necropolis, Roman Baths and Temple of Apollo.
+Famous for its thermal springs — you could take a dip in Cleopatra’s pool during your trip — you’ll also want to visit the theater carved into the hillside, and explore the Necropolis, Roman Baths and Temple of Apollo.

 Editor’s tip: if you have time, paraglide over Pamukkale to see ruins and terraces from an exhilarating perspective.